• Skip to primary navigation

 You know, like my hometown - Winnipeg!

-Paska is traditionally served in Eastern European countries as part of their celebrations, and the bread is often braided or decorated with Christian symbolism.
+Paska - in one form or another - is traditionally served in Eastern European countries as part of their celebrations, and the bread is often braided or decorated with Christian symbolism.

-The raw yeast dough is twisted into religious symbols - such as crosses - and placed on the bread, to be baked together.
+In the case of both Ukrainian and Slovak paska, some of the raw yeast dough is twisted into religious symbols - such as crosses - and placed on the bread, to be baked together on Good Friday.

 There are some wildly different ideas of what this sweet yeast bread entails - many traditional paska recipes don't have citrus, some have raisins, dried fruits, or a frosting.